pnxguide/jdaidb/README.md

 ![sunbears, not your pandas alternative](thumbnail.png)

-`jdaidb` is an education database management system written in Python.
+`jdaidb` is an educational database management system written in Python.
 This system is not ready for production.
 Please use it at your risk.

 This system is based on the great Codd's Relational data model.
 It is enhanced with the LRU-based buffer pool and slotted pages for OLTP-based workloads.
 This system also supports a subset of SQL-92 with decent implementations of relational operators.
 This system does not support multiple users at the same time (i.e., concurrent access).